SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

-## Configure Microsoft Azure Platform and MS Teams
+## Configure Microsoft Azure Platform and Microsoft Teams

 These are the Microsoft Azure services and components you will need for this scenario: